S/V Tango. Crew Tips

 Shore boat "Clara T," an 11-foot wooden dinghy, is equipped with oars and a 2-hp Honda outboard..

 Showers and laundry facilities are available at most public and commercial marinas.
-They may consist of only one coin-operated shower stall, one washing machine, and one dryer.
+They may consist of only one coin-operated shower stall, one washing machine, and one drier.
 Bring enough clean clothes to last at least a week unless you want to do hand laundry aboard the boat.

 Alaska & Canada's Inside Passage Cruise Tour Guide.
 Coastal Cruise Tour Guides.
 A fold-out map of the entire Inside Passage.